Luis Arce: Security

-Despite a comfortable electoral victory in October 2020, the government of Luis Arce is proving to be fragile.
-It enjoys broad support among the lower sectors of the population, such as peasants and miners, but is contested by most of the urban middle class as well as by almost all of the upper classes.
+Despite a comfortable electoral victory in October 2020, the government of Luis Arce was viewed as fragile in September 2021.
+It enjoyed broad support among the lower-paid sectors of the population, such as peasants and miners, but was contested by most of the urban middle class as well as by almost all of the upper classes.
 The opposition thus includes most of the country's de facto powers: the economic elite, the churches, the universities, professional associations and the mainstream media.

 At the behest of the United Nations, the Arce administration assumed international commitments to combat terrorism and its financing.
 On 2 July 2021, Arce delivered a draft bill against the legitimation of illicit profits, financing of terrorism, and the proliferation of weapons of mass destruction.
 The main substance of the proposal was primarily technocratic, focused on combating money laundering in the country.
 Its policies were largely copied from similar ones already in place in European countries.
 The Chamber of Deputies approved the bill without opposition support on 17 September, and its passage in a similar manner by the Senate was expected.

 The proposed law faced backlash from the opposition, who considered it "draconian" due to the alleged extraordinary powers given to government agencies to conduct investigations into individuals, empowering political persecution.
 Senator Andrea Barrientos pointed out that its lack of a definition for "suspicious operations" allowed the Financial Investigations Unit (UIF) and Prosecutor's Office to investigate the earnings of and expropriate assets from "whomever you want" on simple suspicion.
-Importantly, government-aligned trade unions and merchants also protested, describing the law as "cursed".
+Government-aligned trade unions and merchants also protested, describing the law as "cursed".
 In Bolivia, where eighty percent of the economy is predicated on commercial transactions carried out outside of the financial system, the bill's view of such dealings as especially vulnerable to criminal organizations aroused concern and suspicion.

 Discontent with the legislation led Arce to face his first major protests during his presidency.
 On 11 October, trade unions, civic committees, and other groups demanding the law's repeal instituted blockades on transit routes in the cities of Cochabamba, La Paz, and Santa Cruz.
 Arce accused the opposition of promoting a coup d'état but assured that the "vast majority" of the populace would support him.
 The following day, ostensibly to celebrate Decolonization Day, he participated in several pro-government mobilizations in the three major protest cities, where he accused the right of not wanting to respect the results of the 2020 election.
 By 14 October, over 300,000 people had participated in mass nationwide demonstrations and strikes led by social and union organizations, with more marches and an indefinite strike by the meat sector planned for the ensuing days.
 Such widespread opposition forced Arce to withdraw the bill from the Senate to "not give rise to violence".
 Minister Lima pledged that the initiative would not be reintroduced for the remainder of Arce's term, expiring in 2025.